rmfaller/DSCheck/README.md

 DSCheck can scan all objects in a certain BaseDN or scan only those objects created and modified after a specified time in a certain BaseDN.

-Possible scenario that could lead to a data discrepancy.
+The following is a possible scenario that could lead to a data discrepancy:

 Three DS instances in fully meshed replication with purge delay set at the default of 3 days:

 ```